Destinations Greece Athens

 Must orderwhatever's on the seasonal menu

-30 Praxitelous Street — Nikos Bakoulis and Vasilis Kyritsis's all-day-into-late-night bar, on the World's 50 Best Bars every year since 2015 (peaked at #3 in 2020).
-Seasonal menu that rewards a chat with the bartender; the secret upstairs room is reservation-only and worth requesting.
-Athens's most influential cocktail address by a wide margin.
+30 Praxitelous Street, Nikos Bakoulis and Vasilis Kyritsis’s all-day-into-late-night bar, on the World’s 50 Best Bars every year since 2015 (it peaked at #3 in 2020).
+A seasonal menu that rewards a word with the bartender, and a reservation-only upstairs room worth asking about.
+Athens’s most influential cocktail address by a wide margin.

 World's 50 Best · #3 in 2020Praxitelous 30Reserve the upstairs